African Conflict Map 2019

 Dynamics of African Conflicts

-The African Conflict Map for 2018 is based on publicly available data from the Armed Conflict Location and Event Data Project (ACLED).
-ACLED database provides information for over 100,000 conflict events in Africa from 1997 to 2018.
+The African Conflict Map for 2019 is based on publicly available data such as the Armed Conflict Location and Event Data Project (ACLED).
+ACLED database provides information for over 100,000 conflict events in Africa from 1997 to 2019.
 Furthermore, our database of conflicts in Africa covers the specific date(s), group(s) involved, locations, fatalities and type of event, as reported by the media.

 Escalations in conflict levels in Africa was on the rise in early 2010 primarily as a result of the end of the Arab Spring.
 Simultaneous with a wave of partially successful liberalization process, Africa was embroiled with protracted civil conflicts unique attributes.
 The Middle East and North Arica (MENA) were the epicenter.
 In their demographics and dynamism, the conflicts became interpenetrated coupled with their complexity and multiplicity of both state and non-state actors connected the region in an intractable struggle.